-Tonight – October 16, 2018 – the northernmost star of the Summer Triangle, Deneb, transits or climbs to its highest point in the sky at or near 7 p.m. local time (8 p.m. local Daylight Saving Time).
+In mid-October each year, the northernmost star of the Summer Triangle, Deneb, transits or climbs to its highest point in the sky at or near 7 p.m. local time (8 p.m. local daylight saving time).
 What does that mean for skywatchers?
 Only that this noteworthy star – this beloved member of the Summer Triangle – is shifting ever-westward in our sky as Earth travels around the sun.
-Its transit at nightfall might be considered a kind of hallmark of the year, marking a shift toward winter – or summer – depending on whether you’re in the Northern or Southern Hemisphere.
+Its transit at nightfall is a hallmark of the year, marking a shift toward winter – or summer – on your half of the globe.

 When the sun or a star transits, it resides at one of three places: at zenith (straight overhead), north of zenith or south of zenith.

-At 45o north latitude (St Paul, Minnesota, or Turin, Italy), Deneb shines straight overhead when it transits.
+At 45 degrees north latitude (St. Paul, Minnesota, or Turin, Italy), Deneb shines straight overhead when it transits.

-At 40o north latitude (the latitude of Denver, Colorado or Philadelphia, Pennsylvania), Deneb soars to its highest point about one and one-half hours after sunset, or as evening dusk gives way to nightfall.
+At 40 degrees north latitude (Denver, Colorado, or Philadelphia, Pennsylvania), Deneb soars to its highest point (about 5 degrees north of zenith) roughly one and one-half hours after sunset, or as evening dusk gives way to nightfall.

 At temperate latitudes in the Southern Hemisphere, where it’s now springtime, Deneb transits at or near the same hour by the clock (near 7 p.m. local time).
 Yet, the sun sets later by the clock at more southerly latitudes, so in the Southern Hemisphere, Deneb at this time of year actually transits at evening dusk, instead of nightfall.

 At more northerly or southerly latitudes, Deneb either transits to the north or to the south of the zenith point.
-Appreciably south of 45o north latitude, Deneb lies to the north of the zenith point when it transits; conversely, when Deneb transits at latitudes appreciably north of 45o north latitude, Deneb is viewed in the southern sky.
+Appreciably south of 45 degrees north latitude, Deneb lies to the north of the zenith point when it transits; conversely, when Deneb transits at latitudes appreciably north of 45 degrees north latitude, Deneb is viewed in the southern sky.

 Two brilliant stars – Vega and Altair – team up with Deneb to complete the humongous Summer Triangle.
 The luminous Summer Triangle asterism, or star formation, can often be seen in a twilight sky or even from a light-polluted city.